-In addition to the transactions and relationships described elsewhere in the notes to the consolidated financial statements, certain subsidiaries of CEG provide services to the Company's project entities.
-Amounts due to CEG subsidiaries are recorded as accounts payable - affiliates and amounts due to the Company from CEG subsidiaries are recorded as accounts receivable - affiliates in the Company's balance sheet.
-The disclosures below summarize the Company's material related party transactions with CEG and its subsidiaries that are included in the Company's operating revenues and operating costs.
+In addition to the transactions and relationships described elsewhere in the notes to the consolidated financial statements, certain subsidiaries of CEG provide services to the Company and its project entities.
+Amounts due to CEG subsidiaries are recorded as accounts payable - affiliates and amounts due to the Company from CEG subsidiaries are recorded as accounts receivable - affiliates in the Company's consolidated balance sheets.
+The disclosures below summarize the Company's material related party transactions with CEG and its subsidiaries that are included in the Company's operating costs.